Alicja-Malinowska/Meal_Planner/README.md

 * Search by tag

-  A drop down that contains all the tags that the user used in their recipes.
+  A drop down that contains all the tags, alphabetically ordered, that the user used in their recipes.
 The search returns all the recipes that include the chosen tag.

 * 'Back to all recipes' button